chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 belongs to, if it has variants.
 For example, `gleeClubEnMegamix` would have the group value be `Glee Club (Megamix)` to be grouped with other data objects that also have the same group value.

+The optional `priority` field is an integer for how the games should be sorted.
+Higher numbers come first, lower numbers come last.

 ## Deprecated IDs
 `deprecatedIDs` is an array of old IDs that are no longer used, but refer